Device-independent lower bounds on the conditional von Neumann entropy: Additional plots

 In Figure~\ref{fig:asymchsh_comparison} we look at recovering instances of the family of tight analytical bounds on the asymmetric CHSH inequality~\cite{WAP20}.
 The asymmetric CHSH inequality generalizes the standard CHSH inequality in the following way.
 Let the observables for Alice and Bob be defined in the same way as above, then the asymmetric CHSH expression with weight $\alpha \in \RR$ is given as

 We see that for $\alpha = 1$ we recover the standard CHSH expression.
 The maximum classical value is given by $\max\{ 2, 2|\alpha|\}$ and the maximum quantum value is given by $2 \sqrt{1+\alpha^2}$.
 In the figure we plot two instances of this family, $\alpha = 1.1$ and $\alpha = 0.9$.
-For the case $\alpha = 1.1$ we find that we recover the analytical bound in the same manner as was done for the CHSH game in Figure~\ref{fig:chsh_comparison} and for the Holz inequality in Figure~\ref{fig:holz_comparison}.
-However in the case where $\alpha = 0.9$ we see that our technique, for the chosen relaxation level and Gauss-Radau quadratures, does not recover part of the analytical bound.
-In particular, it appears to recover the large violations but for smaller violations there is a clear gap between the rates given by our technique and the actual tight rate curve.
+Similar to the Holz inequality we find that for both values of $\alpha$ we chose, we recover the analytical bound.
+However, note that in the case where $\alpha = 0.9$ it was slightly more challenging.
+If we use speedup (3) from Remark~\ref{rem:faster_computations} then for the chosen relaxation level and Gauss-Radau quadratures, we do not recover part of the analytical bound.
+In particular, with the splitting of the objective function it appears to be unable to recover the tight rate curve.
 In particular, the construction of the analytical rate curve for $|\alpha| < 1$ in~\cite{WAP20} is split into two parts, a convex function $g(s)$ is first defined which gives the rate curve for the larger violations $s$.
 Then the actual rate curve $r(s)$ is defined as

 where $s_* \in [2 \sqrt{ 1+ \alpha^2 - \alpha^4}, 2 \sqrt{1+ \alpha^2}]$ is the unique point such that the tangent of $g$ gives a value of $0$ at $s=2$.
 Basically, the construction is to take the function $g$ to be the rate curve until the tangent of $g$ intersects the point $(2,0)$ (moving from high scores to low scores) then the remaining rate curve is given by this tangent function.
-In the figure plotted it appears that our method captures the rate curve when $|\alpha| \geq 1$ or $s \geq s_*$ but not when the rate curve is given by the flat tangent function of $g$.
-It would be interesting to understand why our technique has difficulties recovering this portion of the rate curve.
+Numerical testing indicates that it is the flat part of the curve that the split objective (speedup (3) in Remark~\ref{rem:faster_computations}) cannot capture.
+Nevertheless, at the cost of more computational time, we can still run the numerics without speedup (3) and we're able to recover all of the rate curve in this way.